8hcraft/Botanica-project/Botanica Project description.md

 **Nurture button** timer **resets** at the same time as Gotchis channeling ability **at 00:00 UTC**.

 When Gotchi Gardners are Nurturing the Trees, Trees consumes the water, evaporate the rest from the ground and by breathing, then produce Numbus by it's vapours.
 In the end your tree gains **1 "Tree ring"**.
 Also, Nurturing grows your Gotchi Gardenin skill +1 per Nurturing.

     By Nurturing your tree, you are making your tree feel needed and loved, because without your attention your tree will feel lonely and will fall into **Loneliness**.
     Every Nurturing resets timer of Tree **Loneliness** status.

 B) **Loneliness** status:

 Loneliness is a status of your Tree.
     If you are not taking care of your Tree in 96 hours, it becomes lonely.

+**Loneliness** in a few words:
+1) **Tree** that **arn't been Nurtured** getting lonely, and **starting it's timer** of Loneliness;
+2) **After** been lonely for **96 hours** your tree getting crippled by the lightinig, and becomes useless(almost) stump.

 Lonely Tree attracts nearest Nimbus that is passing by.
-    While staying alone, without the Gotchi Gardener, Numbus absorbing the vapours of water, that lonely Tree producing by it's breath.
+    While staying alone, without the Gotchi Gardener Nurturing it, Numbus sticks around and absorbing the vapours of water, that lonely Tree producing by it's breath.
-When Numbus absorb enought of water it's starts to gain rage and getting upset.
+When Numbus absorb enought of water it's starts to gain rage and getting upset that no one is brining fresh water to the Tree.
     Such a feelings makes Nimbus feel bad and angry on the owner of the Tree.
 But by disability of controling it's emotions, Numbus relesing the lightning that strikes the Tree, burning it, crippling it and makes it become a stump.

-**Loneliness** in a few words:
-1) **Tree** that **arn't been Nurtured** getting lonely, and **starting it's timer** of Loneliness;
-2) **After** been lonely for **96 hours** your tree getting crippled by the lightinig, and becomes useless(almost) stump.

 C) **"Tree Rings"** indicator: